AlgoDevHub/Algorand/course/Building for Blockchain - sponsor extended talk - UC Berkeley.md

 ---
 title: "Building for Blockchain - sponsor extended talk - UC Berkeley"
 description: "This module talks more about the key features of Algorand and gives some real-life examples to help you understand better what the ASA, DeFi, Centralized Crypto Exchange, Smart Contracts are.
 For CS Students with background on Blockchain.
-By the end of this module, you should know more about Algorand&#39;s features and its capabilities."
+By the end of this module, you should know more about Algorand features and its capabilities."
 type: "course"
 category: "Blockchain Basics,Algorand Components"
 difficulty: "Intermediate"